tfnico/prefs/README.md

 - https://github.com/tfnico/config-vim

 To be moved into vcsh repos:
-- the caps lock remapping
+- the caps lock remapping (ubuntu only)
 - tmux.conf
 - gitconfig (split work from private?)
 - zshrc